Somyasharmatech/retail-data-platform-project/logs/README.md

 * **Manual Data Handling:** Automates the entire data pipeline, replacing manual, error-prone processes with efficient, automated workflows.
 * **Fueling AI Applications:** Provides clean, structured data necessary for AI-powered inventory and pricing applications.

-### Alignment with UiPath Data Engineer Role:

-This project directly showcases skills required for the UiPath Data Engineer role by:
-* Creating **seamless data flows** that enhance operational efficiency.
-* Demonstrating expertise in **data transformation and automation** using Python.
-* Building the data backbone for **AI-powered inventory and pricing applications**.
-* Focusing on **tangible impact** for business operations through data.

 ## 🛠️ Technologies Used